Friday, December 31, 2010

 Let’s say you think of yourself as a local retailer.
 You’ve operated your business in the community for a long time.
 Almost all your employees live in the local area.
 They spend most of their paychecks and you spend most of your business profits locally rather than sending the money off to some distant corporate headquarters.

 Next, let’s say a Big Box has opened a few towns away.
 Being a wise retailer, you take a trip to the Big Box to look over this new supersize competition.
-And as you’re walking through the store, you see right there in the main aisle one of your longtime customers pushing a shopping cart toward the cash/wrap.
-A shopping cart filled with all the sorts of items you sell in your store.
+And as you’re walking through the store, you see right there in the main aisle one of your longtime customers pushing toward the cash/wrap a shopping cart filled with all the sorts of items you sell in your store.

 Along with you recognizing them, they see you and immediately take on this embarrassed, sheepish appearance.
 Eyes looking down and shifting side to side.
 Shoulders slumped forward.
 A forced smile.
 They say hello.